Get

 vet examining dogs pimple

 Pimples, or acne, are not unique to people.
-Although there are different causes of acne in dogs, and some dogs are more prone to suffering than others, any dog can develop pimples at any stage of their lives.
+Although there are different causes of acne in dogs, and some dogs are more prone to suffering than others, any dog can develop pimples at any stage of their life.
 It is most commonly seen on the chin and the muzzle of the dog and most commonly occurs after a physical injury to the area.

 The injury causes the hair follicles to become inflamed and eventually rupture, leading to the contents of the follicle leaking out into the surrounding skin.
 Treatment includes topical benzoyl peroxide creams to get rid of any outbreaks and prevent future occurrences, as well as the application of steroidal cream to treat the inflammation and reduce discomfort.